The Trondheim Conference on Biodiversity

 Those negotiating the post-2020 global biodiversity framework will need a clear understanding of the available evidence in order to help them develop a framework for the future that is both sufficiently ambitious for setting the world on a path to achieve the 2050 Vision for Biodiversity, and at the same time ensures that biodiversity and ecosystem services support delivery of needs and aspirations in other sectors.

 Participation in the Conference will be by invitation only.
 Two representatives from each country may attend the Conference.
 It is assumed that one of the two representatives will subsequently be involved in the negotiation process under the Convention on Biological Diversity, and the other will be from a different sector where biodiversity is a critical component.
+An invitation to governments was sent out through a notification from the CBD Secretariat on 10 January, which you can find here.

 Invitations will also be sent to relevant UN bodies and international and non-governmental organizations, as well as to other major groups.
 The conference will be interactive in form, with all participants expected to contribute actively to sessions.
 Opportunities are being explored for online access to conference sessions.
+A list of institutions and organizations that have been invited as of 25 January can be found here.

 The Norwegian Government is prepared to provide travel support for two participants from countries eligible for such support.
 More information on rules for travel support will be made available early 2019.